Largemouth Bass

 Appearance

-What does a largemouth bass fish look like?
-Largemouth bass are recognizable by their dark green bodies, which fade into white on their underbellies.
-Their sides are patterned by several dark marks and distinctive lateral line.
-The clarity of the water the largemouth bass inhabits dictates their general color, with darker waters leading to less coloration and a more silver appearance.
 They have a slight overbite, where the top jaw extends past the lower, increasing the size of their mouth when open, hence the name largemouth bass.
 Finally, the dorsal fin is effectively split into two, with a large indentation that makes the fin appear as two.

 A Note on Spawning

-Largemouth bass spawn late in the spring or early in the summer, depending on various environmental factors.
+Largemouth bass spawn late in the spring or early summer, depending on various environmental factors.
 No matter when it hits, the spawn follows a similar pattern every year.
 The females become very aggressive in the run-up and build nests to lay their eggs in.
 These nests are cleared out areas on the lake’s bottom, usually in relatively shallow water.

 A largemouth bass on spawning ground